bjssacademy/javascript/chapter4.md

 The `this` keyword refers to the *current* object, allowing you to access properties and methods within the object's scope.
 It allows methods to access and operate on the object's own properties.

 ## Object-Oriented Programming Concepts: Encapsulation, Inheritance, and Polymorphism

+We're now going to move on to more advanced concepts, using OOP, which is another programming paradigm.
+It focuses on modeling real-world entities as objects that encapsulate data (attributes) and behavior (methods), and it promotes concepts like inheritance, encapsulation, and polymorphism.

+The examples here use "vanilla" JavaScript (more function-based) - we'll update to more modern approaches int he next chapter.

 ### Encapsulation